JoeFarag-00/GestControl/README.md

 # GestControl
-Control your PC using hand gestures built as macros, navigate using your cursor by just using your hand!
+Control your PC using hand gestures built as macros, navigate your cursor by just using your hand!